Emiliano Sala missing plane: Cardiff City 'pray for positive news' in search for Argentine | Goal.com

 Authorities continue to search for an aircraft which vanished off radar while in the air on Monday evening.

-The plane, which it has been confirmed Sala was travelling on, was off the coast of Guernsey when it disappeared.
+The plane, which it has been confirmed by the French civil aviation authority to AP as having Sala travelling on it, was off the coast of Guernsey when it disappeared.

+And Cardiff have now released a statement from the club's executive director and CEO Ken Choo, insisting that they are "distressed" at the situation and "praying for positive news".

-As they wait on news from English and French police forces and search and rescue parties, a statement from Cardiff’s executive direction and CEO Ken Choo released on the club’s official website read: "We were very shocked upon hearing the news that the plane had gone missing.
-We expected Emiliano to arrive last night into Cardiff and today was due to be his first day with the team.
+"We were very shocked upon hearing the news that the plane had gone missing.
+We expected Emiliano to arrive last night into Cardiff and today was due to be his first day with the team," the statement read.

 "Our owner, Tan Sri Vincent Tan, and chairman, Mehmet Dalman, are all very distressed about the situation.